 International relations with the Middle East

-The recent concentration on Arab-Israeli relations has aided us to believe that Middle East diplomacy will be lower to a single dimension.
+The recent concentration on Arab-Israeli relations has aided us to believe that Middle East diplomacy will be lowered to a single dimension.
 More specifically, the foreign strategies of Middle East states are guided by complicated and different motivations.
 These multiple factors owe as much to geography, history, regional alliances, and western influences as they do to the Israeli conflicts.
-The essentials of checking rival ambitions, enhancing economic opportunities and seeking to establish alliances have consistently shaped the local landscape.
+The essentials of checking rival ambitions, enhancing economic opportunities, and seeking to establish alliances have consistently shaped the local landscape.